|

 day, they are

-some species of flower plants.
+some of flower plant species.

-Bee Flies are hairy, most of them mimic wasps or bees (Batesian
+- Bee Flies are hairy, most of them mimic wasps or bees (Batesian

-mimics of Hymenoptera).
-However, they have stout and woolly body and do not have narrowed waist.
+but they do not have the narrowed waist.
 Their wings are easily recognized with

-distinctive vein pattern, usually dark in colour,
+distinct vein pattern, usually dark in colour,

 some with patterns or spots.
 When at rest, their wings are flat in outspread